New York City Department of Sanitation311

 Official NYC Bins are available for trash, recycling, and composting.

-Properties with 31 or more residential units will be required to use stationary, on-street containers for their trash, serviced by DSNY's new automated side-loading garbage trucks.
-On-street containers will be assigned to a specific building, solely for residents of that building.
+Properties with 31 or more residential units will be required to use Empire Bins (European-style stationary, on-street containers) for their trash.
+These bins are assigned to specific buildings, opened with key cards, and serviced by DSNY's new automated side-loading garbage trucks.

-Properties with 10 to 30 units will be able to choose between stationary on-street containers and individual trash bins.
+Properties with 10 to 30 units will choose between Empire Bins and official NYC Bins for trash.